-Ways to Pay Bills for Free Online
+The 3 Cheapest Ways to Pay Your Bills Online

 Paying bills is rarely fun or easy, but if you know where to look, it can be done for free.
 Paying electronically makes the task of paying bills easier and helps prevent mistakes.
 It also eliminates the need to pay for postages.
-Since no one wants to pay extra to manage their bills online, however, below is a guide on the several ways to pay bills for free.
+Since no one wants to pay extra to manage their bills online, however, below is a guide on several ways to pay bills for free.

 The best option for free bill pay is probably your bank.
 If you have a checking account, it’s likely that your bank offers online bill pay.
 You can set up a list of payees and have your bank send checks (or electronic payments), and those payments can go out automatically or only when you request them.